licarpen/aws-developer/README.md

 * ElastiCache: in memory DB
   * Redis/Memcached
   * cache capability
+  * Redis and Memcached are popular, open-source, in-memory data stores.
+Although they are both easy to use and offer high performance, there are important differences to consider when choosing an engine.
+Memcached is designed for simplicity while Redis offers a rich set of features that make it effective for a wide range of use cases.

+In this scenario, Redis can provide a much more durable and powerful cache layer to the prototype distributed system, however, you should take note of one keyword in the requirement: multithreaded.
+In terms of commands execution, Redis is mostly a single-threaded server.
+It is not designed to benefit from multiple CPU cores unlike Memcached, however, you can launch several Redis instances to scale out on several cores if needed.

+Memcached is a more suitable choice since the scenario specifies that the system will run large nodes with multiple cores or threads which Memcached can adequately provide.

+You can choose Memcached over Redis if you have the following requirements:

+– You need the simplest model possible.

+– You need to run large nodes with multiple cores or threads.

+– You need the ability to scale out and in, adding and removing nodes as demand on your system increases and decreases.

+– You need to cache objects, such as a database.

 * Redshift: OLAP - analytic processing
   * a petabyte scale warehouse service and you have to manually change settings for scaling
   * data warehousing/data lake